noaa-oar-arl/monet/docs/index.rst

 Please site our work.

+What's New
+^^^^^^^^^^

+MONET v2.0 has been released.
+MONET has re-engineered the way it deals with multidimensional observations or model output by using an Xarray Accessor giving MONET a flexible and intuitive way of expanding Xarray for multidimensional geospatial information commonly used in meteorology, climate and air quality all while making it easier on the user to use MONET and add to it.

+Features include:

+  * Xarray Accessor for both xarray.DataArray and xarray.Dataset using the .monet attribute
+  * vertical interpolation using python-stratify (https://github.com/SciTools-incubator/python-stratify) using the .monet.stratify function
+  * spatial interpolation using .monet.remap including:
+    - Nearest neighbor finder
+    - Constant latitude interpolation
+    - Constant longitude interpolation
+    - remap DataArray to current grid
+    - remap entire dataset to current grid
+  * fixes to observational datasets including Airnow, AQS, Aeronet, and ISH
+  * Added GEOS-R Level NESDIS netCDF data reader
+  * Simplified combine tool to combine point source data with multidimensional xarray objects
+  * icartt reader using Barron Hendersons PseudoNetCDF

 Reference
 ^^^^^^^^^

 Baker, Barry; Pan, Li.
 2017.
 “Overview of the Model and Observation Evaluation Toolkit (MONET) Version 1.0 for Evaluating Atmospheric Transport Models.”
 Atmosphere 8, no. 11: 210

 .. toctree::